Carropool - Search and Join

 Background

-Maria is a single mother, 38, working long hours as a waitress to support her two children.
-She lives in a low-income neighborhood, and doesn’t speak English very well.
-She’s not very involved with her kids’ school activities due to lack of time and resources.
+Maria is a single mother working long hours to support her two children.
+She lives in a low-income neighborhood.

 Frustrations